| Written by Mark Buzinkay

 Confined spaces

 Workers on offshore oil rigs and FPSOs are often required to enter confined spaces such as petroleum and other storage tanks and other confined spaces around a wellhead.
-Safety hazards associated with confined space include ignition of flammable vapours or gases.
+Oil rig safety hazards associated with confined space include ignition of flammable vapours or gases.
 Health hazards include asphyxiation and exposure to hazardous chemicals.

 Ergonomic hazards